About CCC

 Marcia Hultman, Vice Chair

 Marcia Hultman was appointed Cabinet Secretary of the South Dakota Department of Labor and Regulation by Governor Dennis Daugaard in 2014 and reappointed by Governor Kristi Noem in 2019.
 Prior, she had served in various DLR leadership roles for 17 years.
-Throughout her career, Hultman has been involved in the delivery of workforce training, employment, adult education and literacy, and unemployment insurance services, as well as state specific wage and hour, workers’ compensation, and human rights programs.
-Hultman received a bachelor’s degree from Black Hills State University and completed the Council of State Government Henry Toll Leadership program in 2016.

 Laurie Mikkonen, Treasurer

 Laurie Mikkonen is the CFO at Delta Dental of South Dakota.
 Prior to moving back to Pierre in 2016, Laurie spent over 25 years gaining professional experience in finance, accounting, and management roles in the Minneapolis area.
-Laurie graduated summa cum laude with an accounting degree from Minnesota State – Mankato and started her career as a CPA with KPMG in Minneapolis.
-Laurie enjoys spending time with family and friends, golfing, traveling, reading & time on the Missouri.

 1RonWoodburn